-I have always loved the idea of a Christmas album and much like the rest of Christmas it’s in a little pocket that happens for about 4-6 weeks a year then it’s done.
-When I was confirmed as Mariah’s special guest I just thought ‘this is the year to do that album!’
+I have always loved the idea of a Christmas album and, much like the rest of Christmas, it’s in a little pocket that happens for about four to six weeks a year then it’s done.
+When I was confirmed as Mariah’s special guest I just thought, ‘this is the year to do that album!’.

 We’re loving the option of getting a signed Christmas card when pre-ordering the album, how did you come up with this idea?

 It was an idea that someone from my label mentioned amongst a load of other ideas and it stood out to me as it fits in with Christmas so well to send a fan a personally signed Christmas card!!